Impulses to grow

 Change Model

-John Kotter’s 8-Step Change Model outlines how successful change takes root — not through top-down plans, but through shared vision and participation.
+John Kotter’s 8-Step Change Model shows how transformation succeeds — not through top-down plans, but through shared vision, participation and consistent small steps.

-It moves from creating urgency and building a guiding coalition, to embedding change through communication, empowerment and reinforcement.
+It moves teams from creating urgency to building alignment, empowerment and reinforcement.

 Growth begins with you.

-Every question is an invitation — to pause, to reflect, to reconnect with what matters most.
+Every question is an invitation to pause, to reflect, and to reconnect with what matters most.

 Simon Sinek